lotanna-okeke/my-portfolio/README.md

 # my-portfolio
-My portfolio using React and
+My portfolio using React, JavaScript, and Tailwind